pytorchbearer/torchbearer/docs/examples/amsgrad.rst

 Online Optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Online learning basically just means learning from one example at a time, in sequence.
-The function give in the paper is defined as follows:
+The function given in the paper is defined as follows:

 :math:`f_t(x) = \begin{cases}1010x, & \text{for } t \; \texttt{mod} \; 101 = 1 \\ -10x, & \text{otherwise}\end{cases}`